chornge/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
-[Eaze Graph](https://github.com/blackfizz/EazeGraph) | An Android chart and graph library
+[Eaze Graph](https://github.com/blackfizz/EazeGraph) | An Android chart and graph library [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) | An Android chart and graph library supporting scaling and dragging by gesture

 #### <a name="otherui">Other